 Talk About the Passions

-Joshua Land is a freelance writer whose work has appeared in The Village Voice, Time Out, and LIT, among other publications, and a founding co-editor of the online literary journal Essays & Fictions.
-He lives in New York City.
+Joshua Land is a freelance writer and a founding co-editor of the online literary journal Essays & Fictions.
+He is currently studying applied economics at the University of Wisconsin-Madison.

 More articles by Joshua LandAuthor's Website: Pop Tones